gemglobalventures/React-Firebase9-Auth/README.md

 # Updated to Firebase 9

-Updated the tutorial here: https://www.youtube.com/watch?v=PKwu15ldZ7k
+Updated the React-Firebase-Auth tutorial from [here](https://www.youtube.com/watch?v=PKwu15ldZ7k) which uses Firebase v8 SDK to use the new v9 syntax.